 Cell phones, beepers, and other electronic devices (includes telephone accessories) may not be visible or audible in the classroom.
 If your phone rings during class, you will be asked to leave and not return.
 Family emergency calls can be routed through the School of Nursing office.
-Cheating on tests and papers in any form is a violation of the Honor Code and will not be allowed.
+Any use of cell phones or other Personal Digital Assistants (PDAs) that could be used as a mechanism for dishonorable conduct in the classroom (cheating, plagiarism, or other) will not be tolerated and the student may be dismissed from the class and program.

 Cell phones are not allowed in the clinical setting for personal use, which includes calls and texting.
-Use of any Personal Digital Assistants (PDAs) to store/enter any type of patient information is a violation of the Healthcare Information Portability Accessibility Act of 1996 (HIPAA).
-PDAs' /cell phones may be used as a student resource, essentially as a textbook or calculator with the approval of the instructor.
+Use of any PDAs to store/enter any type of patient information is a violation of the Healthcare Information Portability Accessibility

+Act of 1996 (HIPAA).
+PDAs' /cell phones may be used as a student resource, essentially as a textbook or calculator ONLY with the approval of the instructor.
 Taking of photographs in the clinical settings is strictly prohibited.

-Violation of any of these policies may lead to a grade of F and/or dismissal from the program.
-Students violating the policy will be referred to the department chair.
+Violation of any of these policies may lead to a grade of "F" and/or dismissal from the program.
+Students violating the policy will be referred to the Program Chair.
 Students are expected to conduct themselves in a manner which promotes a collegiate learning environment.
-Behaviors and attitudes which disrupt the learning environment will not be tolerated.
+Behaviors and attitudes, which disrupt the learning environment will not be tolerated.